 Rebecca L. King

 Rebecca King was awarded a four year academic scholarship to attend Spelman College in Atlanta, Georgia, one of the most prestigious Historical Black Colleges in America for young ladies.
 She is the Founder and President of the Lakay Haitian Club @ Spelman, member of the Pre-dental Society, A.C.T.S.
 (Actively Caring Through Service), she has received numerous awards and academic scholarships from her school as well as outside groups.
 Rebecca has travelled to New Orleans and Chicago to participate at International Dental conferences.
 She graduated on May 16, 2016 and will continue her studies to become a successful dentist.
 Rebecca's passion to work with children is exemplified in her countless volunteer hours at the juvenile detention centers, the YMCA and even as a role model for young girls as a club volleyball coach, where she teaches young girls the importance of teamwork, hard work and self-confidence.
 She discovered that her passion to work with children has inspired her to become a Pediatric Dentist and make a difference in dental health.

 Upon arrival to Spelman College, Rebecca realized something was missing, and it was the Haitian flag.
 She met with delegated faculties to discuss the issue.
 After several meetings, her request was granted and on January 28, 2015, she became the change, she wanted to see @ Spelman College—after 138 years— the Haitian flag was flown and included among all other countries.

 A Program of L.O.V.E.

-Eligibility - All Y.O.V.E.
-Ambassadors must:
+Eligibility - A Y.O.V.E.
+Ambassador Must: